skgrange/smonitor/README.md

 ## The data model

-### A `process`

-The **smonitor**'s data model uses generic nouns and verbs to keep things portable.
-The primary identifier for a location-variable pair is called the `process`.
-A `process` is best described as an unique, and usually, a mostly un-interrupted time-series.
-For example, a temperature sensor at a monitoring site for several years would represent a single process.
-If relative humidity and pressure were also monitored at the same location, they would also form other processes.
-Other variables at other monitoring sites/locations would also be additional processes.
-However, if the original temperature sensor failed and was replaced, the replacement would be a new process.
-Changes in instrumentation would usually give cause to create a new process, but if instrumentation contains consumables, such as BAMs (beta attenuation monitors) with their filter-tape, new processes could be used to represent these changes too; but only if this was desired.
-A process can be as granular or specific as a user needs it to be.

 The current data model is implemented with six tables:

   - `processes`: Stores information of unique time-series. `processes` contains keys to join all other tables together and is the main mapping table.